 Your motor home is equipped with an emergency start mechanism.
 If you have left your headlights on and run down the battery, you can get the engine running by using the emergency start switch.
-The 12-volt battery that powers the 12-volt circuit in the living quarters is mounted behind the front bumper with\your main automotive battery, with the exception of the diesel chassis battery that is located by the engine.
+The 12-volt battery(ies) that powers the 12-volt circuit in the living quarters is mounted behind the front bumper with your main automotive battery with the exception of the diesel chassis battery that is located by the engine.
 The emergency start switch on the dash works like a built-in jumper cable that temporarily connects this auxiliary battery to the main automotive battery.
-Push the button to make the battery connection and then turn the ignition key.
+Push the button to make the battery connection and, then, turn the ignition key.
 Release the button when the engine starts.
-You may also have an optional second auxiliary battery.